Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/tea/04_perfect_alex.en.md

 ## Temporal Prison

-After the second Irresistable Grace, Perfect Alexander will then proceed to cast Temporal Prison, the hard enrage for this fight.
+After the second *Irresistable Grace*, Perfect Alexander will then proceed to cast *Temporal Prison*, the hard enrage for this fight.

 Seven towers/jails appear and resolve, starting from the NE and going clockwise around Perfect Alexander.

 The jails are resolved with the lowest DPS players going first.
 ```